 Founding Dean

-Professor Emeritus Roberto S. Mariano was Dean, School of Economics of SMU from July 01, 2002 to June 30, 2010.
-He was one of the key players in the development of SMU and the School of Economics today has a strong faculty, outstanding students, a growing and supportive alumni base, and wide industry connections.
-Many of our economics faculty are among the very best in the world, recognized internationally for their scholarship.
+Today, we have a strong faculty, committed staff, outstanding students, a growing and supportive alumni base, and wide industry connections.
+Many of our Economics faculty are among the very best in the world, recognized internationally for their academic-excellence.
 Thanks to Professor Mariano's many connections in the academic world, SOE has been host to many distinguished visitors and a variety of global conferences.

 In addition, SOE and SKBI successfully hosted the annual Far Eastern and South Asian Meeting of the Econometric Society meeting (FEMES) in 2008 during Professor Mariano's deanship.
 The program consisted of plenary, invited and contributed sessions in all fields of economics.

-Professor Mariano also formed a research team of economics faculty in SMU to join the ASEAN+3 research consortium - with "Toward Greater Financial Stability in the Asian Region: Exploring Steps to Create Regional Monetary Units" as the research theme for 2006-07.
-Research findings and policy recommendations of the research consortium were relayed through the ASEAN Secretariat for policy guidance to the Finance Ministries and Central Banks in Southeast Asia .
+Professor Mariano also formed a research team of Economics faculty in SMU to join the ASEAN+3 research consortium - with "Toward Greater Financial Stability in the Asian Region: Exploring Steps to Create Regional Monetary Units" as the research theme for 2006-07.
+Research findings and policy recommendations of the research consortium were relayed through the ASEAN Secretariat for policy guidance to the Finance Ministries and Central Banks in Southeast Asia.